mideind/GreynirEngine/doc/overview.rst

 score wins and is returned from the ``parse()`` function.

 Once the best parse tree has been found, it is available for various kinds of **queries**.
-You can access word stems, extract noun and verb phrases as shown above, look for patterns via wildcard matching, and much more.
+You can access word lemmas, extract noun and verb phrases as shown above, look for patterns via wildcard matching, and much more.
 This is described in detail in the :ref:`reference`.